 - Young Choi, Associate Professor and Chair of the Library and Information Science Department

-- Steve Connaghan, Alumnus and University Librarian, Catholic University Libraries
+- Steve Connaghan, University Librarian, Catholic University Libraries

-- James King, Alumnus and Chief, Information Resources and Services Branch, National Institutes of Health
+- James King, Chief, Information Resources and Services Branch, National Institutes of Health

 - Sue Yeon Syn, Catholic University Associate Professor

-- Trevor Riley, Alumnus and Head, Public Services, National Oceanic and Atmospheric Administration
+- Trevor Riley, Head, Public Services, National Oceanic and Atmospheric Administration